 The amount that can be funded through a Walliance crowdfunding campaign spans between €500,000 and €8,000,000, depending on the European country in which the Offeror company is based.

-What operating models are needed to raise capital through Walliance?
+What operating models are available to raise capital through Walliance?

 The structure for developing a real estate project varies from time to time, based on the proposed project types.
 Currently, the types of corporate structures that are adopted by most of the Offerors on Walliance correspond to the following operating model:

-- The SPV (acronym for Special Purpose Vehicle) is established.
-If the project is developed in Italy, then the SPV can directly develop the real estate project or fund a company that already owns the real estate property.
-If, however, the project is developed abroad, then the SPV becomes the owner of a foreign company that develops the real estate project.
+- If it is an Equity Crowdfunding Campaign, an SPV (acronym for Special Purpose Vehicle or, in Italian, Vehicle Company or Special Purpose Vehicle) will be established.
+If the project is developed in Europe, the SPV can develop the real estate project itself or can finance a company that already owns the real estate.
+If the project is developed outside the European Union, the SPV becomes the owner of a foreign company that develops the real estate project.

-- If the crowdfunding campaign reaches the minimum target, then the INSC (increase in share capital) of the company developing the operation is finalized.
+- If the Campaign achieves the minimum target, then the INSC (increase in share capital) of the company developing the operation is finalized.

-- Upon conclusion of the real estate operation, the profit that is generated for the SPV is cashed and then distributed among all shareholders, as determined by the articles of association and conditions of the offer.
+- At the conclusion of the real estate transaction, the profit that is generated for the SPV is collected by the latter and then distributed among all the shareholders, on a pro-rata basis, as determined by the terms of the Offer.

 The project must be clearly and exhaustively displayed, following instructions on the site's "Collect" section where you can send us all required documentation.
 The documents needed for the presentation of the project are: